danielsaidi/website_danielsaidi/pages/apps.md

   <h1>Apps</h1>

   <p>
     Here are some apps that I have built for myself and actively maintain.
-Since I currently do <a href="/work">freelance</a> work and focus more on <a href="/open-source">open-source</a> and SDKs, some apps are quite old, but I keep some updated to the latest SwiftUI versions.
+Since I currently focus more on <a href="/open-source">open-source</a> and SDKs, some apps are quite old, but I keep most updated to the latest SwiftUI.
   </p>

-  {% include work-paragraph.html %}

   {% include kankoda/grid/grid.html items=site.data.apps type="icons" %}
 </article>